ryomoro/STORES_payment_sdk_ios/README_en.md

 Thanks for showing interest in CoineyKit.
 We work hard to make it as easy to integrate as possible, but if you have any issues at all, please create a ticket using our [Issue Tracker](https://github.com/Coiney-SDK/CoineyKit-iOS/issues).

+## Announcement: Service Name Change from STORES Terminal to STORES Payments ( 2020-11-27 )

+Starting November 27, 2020, Coiney Inc. will change the name of its cashless store service, STORES Terminal, to STORES Payments.

+The SDK will be renamed to "STORES Payments SDK" in a future release, but the latest version of the SDK will continue to be available as "CoineyKit".

 ## SDK E-money Payment Support Release (2020-07-07)

 The STORES Terminal SDK (formerly CoineyKit) now supports e-money as a payment option. ※ The e-money payment option will not be available for semi-self and self-checkout systems.